 You can get step-by-step information about when you can expect a responseOpens in a new window on the FCA website.

-Step three: wait for the scheme to begin
+Step four: wait for the scheme to begin

 Once your complaint has been logged, you won’t need to do anything more for now.
 You’ll be contacted by your lender once the compensation scheme begins.